bill-bishop/ecs-workflow-engine/workflow_engine/README.md

 # Workflow Engine (Entity‑Component System)

-This project contains a simple Entity‑Component System (ECS) implementation tailored for building modular workflows.
+This project contains a modular Entity‑Component System (ECS) implementation for orchestrating complex workflows.
 It allows you to queue arbitrary tasks, route them through predefined phases, and delegate work to registered handlers.
-Tasks can be processed by either an agentic assistant or a human, and external subprocesses can be invoked to handle specific classifications.
+Tasks can be processed by a human, an agentic assistant, or a functional subprocess, and artifacts produced in one phase can be mounted into subsequent phases.
+Persistent state ensures tasks survive restarts.

 ## Features

 - **Asynchronous event loop** – Uses Python’s `asyncio` to process tasks concurrently without blocking throughput.
-- **Flexible classification** – Tasks can be pre‑classified or left unclassified.
-Each workflow phase defines its target classification and possible next states.
+- **Flexible classification & workflows** – Tasks can be pre‑classified or
+  unclassified.
+Each workflow phase defines its target classification, an optional list of next classifications and an optional `assigned_to` override ("human", "agentic", or "functional").
+The engine advances tasks through the phases automatically.
+- **Task types & adapters** – Built‑in adapters for three task types
+  (human, agentic and functional).
+Adapters encapsulate how to execute a
+  handler: sending a request to a human, invoking an LLM/tool agent, or running a subprocess.
+You can register your own adapters.
+- **Rich task lifecycle** – Tasks carry a `status` (pending, in progress, waiting on human/agent/IO, completed, failed), a context dictionary and a list of artifacts.
+Suspend and resume tasks waiting for external input via `engine.suspend`/`engine.resume`.
+- **Persistent queue & artifacts** – Tasks and their artifacts are persisted to JSON and disk.
+Pending tasks survive process restarts and resume processing where they left off.
+Artifacts (text/binary files) produced in one phase can be mounted in later phases.
+- **Meta “define_workflow”** – A built‑in classification that accepts a
+  `WorkflowSpec` dict and dynamically registers a new workflow.
+The current task is rebound to the defined workflow and continues processing.
 - **Handler registry** – Register async functions as handlers for classifications.
-Handlers may call external processes or services.
+Handlers may call external processes or services and interact with adapters.
-- **Workflow definitions** – Register workflows as ordered lists of phases.
-  The engine advances tasks through the phases automatically.
-- **Assignment concept** – Tasks include an `assigned_to` attribute
-  (`"ai"` or `"human"`) so handlers can decide whether to run automated logic or request human input.
-- **Extensible** – Designed to be minimal; additional systems (e.g., classification logic, persistence layers) can be layered on top.
+- **Extensible design** – The core is intentionally lightweight.
+You can plug in your own classification logic, adapters, storage backends or additional lifecycle hooks without modifying the engine.

 ## Getting started